Harmonics-Technology/bouqedfe/docs/API_CONFIGURATION.md

 ## API Regeneration

-When you regenerate the API using `npm run generate:api`, your custom configuration in:
+When you regenerate the API using `pnpm run generate:api`, your custom configuration in:
 - `src/api/config.ts`
 - `src/api/client.ts`